 Featuring a cinema, laser tag, and the only nickle arcade in Portland, Avalon Theater is hard to beat for a fun-filled date night. http://www.wunderlandgames.com

 8. America's First Ever 420 theater

 Well, this is Portland, isn't it?

+While not an actual theater, Olde Oak Studio puts on these special events.
 For a cool $10 entry you can enjoy a movie while you blaze up and there's free munchies!
 What more can you want!?
 Located at Olde Oak Studio, you can also muse over the artwork or get impromptu ink after your flick.
 Check their facebook page for event dates.